 At the start of the academic year there will be an induction session, that includes an information session for parents/carers to attend.

-On CAT training days, students work in groups and take technique classes in a variety of styles and work with visiting artists to explore creative practices.
-There are regular breaks and also time for tutorials to support individual training plans and our holistic approach.
+On the regular CAT training days, students work in groups and take technique classes in a variety of styles.
+They work with visiting professional artists and explore creative practices with those visiting professional artists.
+There are regular breaks and also time for tutorials to support individual training plans.

-‘I would just say, do it!
-Even if you’re unsure if dancing is what you want to do, CAT is a good place to help discover that within yourself because you have so many brand-new experiences, opportunities and meet so many people, that by the end of it all, you’re equipped with enough knowledge (and people to talk to) to confidently make your decision, whatever it may be.‘
+“I would just say do it!
+Even if you’re unsure if dancing is what you want to do, CAT is a good place to help discover that within yourself because you have so many brand-new experiences and opportunities.
+You meet so many people that by the end of it all, you’re equipped with enough knowledge (and people to talk to) to confidently make your decision, whatever it may be.”